 The return of bowel function following surgery is important.
-An ileus is a disruption in bowel function caused by the failure of peristals or hypomobility of your bowels/gut, resulting in a lack of defecation and possibly repeated vomiting.
-Anesthetics and medications like pain medications given to you at the time of surgery can contribute to the development of an ileus in the post-operative period.
+An ileus is a disruption in bowel function caused by the failure of peristals is or by hypomobility of your bowels/gut resulting in a lack of defecation and possibly repeated vomiting.
+Anesthetics and medications like pain medications given to you at the time of surgery can contribute to the development of an Ileus in the postoperative period.
 An ileus can result in abdominal distention, vomiting, inability to absorb oral medications, and possibly hospitalization.
-Repeated vomiting could result in an aspiration preumonia and respiratory failure.
-It can be essential to have regular bowel function after your surgery.
+Repeated vomiting could result in aspiration pneumonia and respiratory failure.
+It is essential to have regular bowel function after your surgery.